Re-purpose a Shirt for This Easy Project!

 Fusible fleece lends structure to the bag.
 Faux leather rolled handles are a nice finishing touch.
 However, you can create fabric straps from the shirt sleeves or a complementary fabric, if you prefer.

-The finished bag, designed by Linda Turner Griepentrog for Make It Coats, is 12” tall x 15” wide x 4” deep (excluding handles).
+The finished bag, designed by Linda Turner Griepentrog for Coats & Clark, is 12” tall x 15” wide x 4” deep (excluding handles).

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!